philou/philou.github.com/source/_posts/2018-02-23-how-to-start-a-team-coding-dojo-randori-today.markdown

 * It teaches how to do baby steps refactorings
 * 🎁 Bonus : it demonstrates agile principles in practice (focus on outcome, incremental delivery, YAGNI ...)

-I've written a lot about TDD, have a look at my posts(TODO) for more.
+I've written a lot about TDD, have a look at [my posts](/blog/categories/tdd/) for more.
 Applying TDD means sticking to the Red-Green-Refactor loop.
 During first sessions, be particularly careful that people don't refactor on red tests.

 > 💡 Team Randori coding dojo demonstrates agile principles in practice (focus on outcome, incremental delivery, YAGNI ...)